-If a search produces evidence that the student has violated or is violating either the law or the District's policies or rules, such evidence may be seized and impounded by school authorities, and disciplinary action may be taken.
-When appropriate, such evidence may be transferred to law enforcement authorities.
+If a search produces evidence that the student has violated or is violating either the law or the District's policies or rules, such evidence may be seized and impounded by school authorities or law enforcement authorities, and disciplinary action may be taken.
+When appropriate, sSuch evidence may be transferred to law enforcement authorities.